pensjonatus/flash-fiction/blog/the-actor.md

 ---
-title: 'The Actor'
+title: The Actor
 date: '2015-01-28'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 The actor was alone at home.
 He just got back from a meeting with his agent who